<?xml version="1.0" encoding="UTF-8"?>

 &#xD;

-&lt;a href="/services/estate-appraisals"&gt;&#xD;
+&lt;a href="/home-appraisals"&gt;&#xD;

 estate appraisal services in Thornton